Azure/azure-init/README.md

 The agent communicates with the Azure Instance Metadata Service (IMDS) to retrieve VM-specific configuration data, and then applies the appropriate configurations to the Linux system.

+For a detailed architectural overview, see [Architecture Documentation](doc/architecture.md).

 ## Getting Started

+For step-by-step instructions on installing, configuring, and using azure-init, please refer to our [Getting Started Guide](doc/getting_started.md).

 ### Prerequisites